August Hirt: World War I, post-war education and joining the Nazi party

 Hirt was the son of a Swiss businessman.
 In 1914, he volunteered, while still a high school student, to fight in World War I on the German side.
 In October 1916, he was wounded in the upper jaw by a bullet.
 He received the Iron Cross, 2nd Class and the Wound Badge and returned to Mannheim in 1917 where he received his Abitur.
 He studied medicine at Heidelberg University.
 In 1921, he gained German citizenship.
-In 1922, Hirt obtained his doctorate in medicine with "Der Grenzstrang des Sympathicus bei einigen Sauriern" (English: The Ganglions in the Sympathetic Nervous System of Some Lizards).
+In 1922, Hirt obtained his doctorate in medicine with '.
 He then worked at the Anatomical Institute in Heidelberg and in 1925 he was authorized to teach thanks to a thesis on nerve cells.
 In 1930 he became professor at Heidelberg University.

 In September 1932, Hirt joined the Militant League for German Culture.
-On 1 April 1933, he joined the Schutzstaffel (SS-Nr.
-100,414), and was promoted to Hauptsturmführer (captain) on 1 July 1937, but he was only a member of the Nazi Party from 1 May 1937, when he enrolled in the universities of the Reich (Mitgliedsnr.
+On 1 April 1933, he joined the (SS-Nr.
+100,414), and was promoted to on 1 July 1937, but he was only a member of the Nazi Party from 1 May 1937, when he enrolled in the universities of the Reich (Mitgliedsnr.
 4,012,784).
 From 1 March 1942, he was a member of the personal staff of the RuSHA, the organisation in charge of "racial and ideological purity" of the members of the SS.
-He attained the rank of Sturmbannführer (major) in 1944.
+He attained the rank of in 1944.

 Hirt was married and had a son and a daughter.